jcosentino/doctor-appointment-scheduler-API-flask/README.md

 ## Introduction

-> This application serves as the Python backend for [Angular front-end](https://github.com/jcosentino/doctor-appointment-scheduler-angular) of the doctor appointment scheulder or the [ReactJS variant](https://github.com/jcosentino/doctor-appointment-scheduler-reactjs)
+> This application serves as the Python backend for a doctor appointment scheduler

 ## Installation